JacobBersheba89/test---frontend/README.md

-// it will be very interesting and awesome if it will works out!
---my plan is to organize own home station, which will by c

-# Home Station for Data Collection
+# Home Station for Data Collection 💾

 I plan to build a **home station** that **will collect information** from various sensors, such as temperature, humidity, air quality, and more.
 The goal of this project is to **monitor** different environmental parameters and provide real-time user insights.